malinlarsson/courses/annotation/2017/practical_session/ExerciseFuncAnnotInterp.md

 # Functional annotation

 Functional annotation is the process during which we try to put names to faces - what do genes that we have annotated and curated?
 Basically all existing approaches accomplish this by means of similarity.
-If a translation product has strong similarity to a protein that has previously been assigned a function, the rationale is that the function in this newly annotated transcript is probably the same.
+If a translation product has strong similarity to a protein that has previously been assigned a function, the function in this newly annotated transcript is probably the same.
 Of course, this thinking is a bit problematic (where do other functional annotations come from...?) and the method will break down the more distant a newly annotated genome is to existing reference data.
 A complementary strategy is to scan for more limited similarity - specifically to look for the motifs of functionally characterized protein domains.
-It doesn't directy tell you what the protein is doing exactly, but it can provide some first indication.
+It doesn't directly tell you what the protein is doing exactly, but it can provide some first indication.

 In this exercise we will use an approach that combines the search for full-sequence simliarity by means of 'Blast' against large public databases with more targeted characterization of functional elements through the InterproScan pipeline.
 Interproscan is a meta-search engine that can compare protein queries against numerous databases.
 The output from Blast and Interproscan can then be used to add some information to our annotation.